This learning path includes everything you need to know to get started developing serverless applications using AWS services.

 Follow the application lifecycle from dev to prod: continuous integration, rollbacks and blue/green deployments with AWS Code Services.

-Exam: Serverless Computing on AWS for Developers
+Final Exam: Serverless Computing on AWS for Developers

 Andrew is an AWS certified professional who is passionate about helping others learn how to use and gain benefit from AWS technologies.
 Andrew has worked for AWS and for AWS technology partners Ooyala and Adobe.
 His favorite Amazon leadership principle is "Customer Obsession" as everything AWS starts with the customer.
 Passions around work are cycling and surfing, and having a laugh about the lessons learnt trying to launch two daughters and a few start ups.